-Also, in fiscal 2019, there were no major infractions or lawsuits pertaining to environment-related laws.
+Also, in fiscal 2022, there were no major infractions or lawsuits pertaining to environment-related laws.

 Building Green Partnerships within the Supply Chain

 DENSO procures materials and components from various suppliers that are active in a wide range of fields.
-Based on our previously established Green Procurement Guideline, we have worked with our suppliers to promote environmental initiatives.
+Based on our previously established, globally shared Green Procurement Guideline, we have worked with our suppliers to promote environmental initiatives.
 These initiatives have helped reduce the environmental burden throughout the entire life cycle of our products.
 They have also promoted the effective use of resources and energy across the entire Group.

 Since fiscal 2018, we have carried out an annual self-assessment to confirm the amount of CO2 reduction in our supply chain and identify water-related risks.